demisto/content/Packs/CarbonBlackDefense/Integrations/CarbonBlackLiveResponseCloud/README.md

 ### cbd-lr-reg-key-create
 ***
-Create a new registry key on the remote machine
+Creates a new registry key on the remote machine.

 #### Base Command